Pastinakel/DocBot/docs/PROJECT_CONTEXT.md

 ## 3. Branch and release status at handover

-Repository state checked on 2026-09-04, on the assumption that `release/2.4-rc` (then at `AppVersion 2.4-rc.8`) ships as stable **DocBot 2.4** once the project owner's field test on the shared `DocBot-test` profile comes back
-clean:
+Repository state checked on 2026-09-04, but `release/2.4-rc` is released aslready:

 - `main` is the production line and represents stable **DocBot 2.4**, merged from `release/2.4-rc` via PR #70 and tagged `v2.4` on the stable release